Strobesstrobes

 • What is the OWASP WSTG?

-• How is WSTG different from the OWASP Top 10?
+• WSTG and the OWASP Top 10 do different jobs.

-• How do you run a pentest using WSTG?
+• How do you run a full engagement with WSTG?

 • Frequently asked questions